lukebrandonfarrell/redux-nl/README.md

 #### Route Parameters

-Route parameters are dynamically replaced. tTake the following path: `/user/brands/id`, when a value with the key of `id` is passed thorugh the `payload`, then it is automatically replaced in the URL e.g. `/user/brands/id` -> `/user/brands/34`.
+Route parameters are dynamically replaced.
+Take the following path: `/user/brands/id`, when a value with the key of `id` is passed thorugh the `payload`, then it is automatically replaced in the URL e.g. `/user/brands/id` -> `/user/brands/34`.

 #### Local Chaining